 In laymen’s terms, distortion pedals add grit and dirt to the dry signal and sound epic!
 What you get is a boosted and more dominant sound, perfect for cutting through the mix and thickening up your tone.

 Distortion pedals are not the same as overdrive pedals.
-Before overdrive and distortion pedals, overdrive could only be achieved through cranking the amp up to its highest possible level.
+Before overdrive and distortion, overdrive could only be achieved through cranking the amp up to its highest possible level.
 It wasn’t particularly practical, but it added a bit of crunch.

 Overdrive pedals work to recreate that natural sound of an amplifier being pushed to its limit; the sound is clipped but not dramatically.
-A distortion pedal then is kind of like the twisted little brother of an overdrive pedal.
+A D-pedal then is kind of like the twisted little brother of an overdrive pedal.
 It’s an extension of overdrive in a much harsher way.

 Distortion compresses the signal to produce a sustained, high-gain sound much more so than overdrive.
 The effect is less dynamic than overdrive so you cannot be in any way quiet with distortion —oh no, distortion is for the highest possible volume and heaviness.